Ilyamelnik/rsschool-2019Q1-cv/cv.md

-7.Higher education - Belarusian State University of Informatics and Radioelectronics, Minsk,Faculty of information technologies and control, Control Systems.
+Higher education - Belarusian State University of Informatics and Radioelectronics, Minsk,Faculty of information technologies and control, Control Systems.
 Year of ending - 2021.
 Average score - 6.9
   Courses - https://it-incubator.by(May 2018 - August 2018), Streamline(November 2018 - January 2019), Itransition(November 2018 - January 2019)
-8.English — A2 — Elementary.
+English — A2 — Elementary.